A Unique Jewish Spiritual Education for Your Family

 On the Saturdays following our Third-Friday Shabbat services, between 10:30-12:00PM, kids of all ages (and their parents) are invited to participate in a Shabbat Morning Service led by the incredibly talented musician, Chava Mirel, and by Rabbi Olivier.
 This service will be followed by a family potluck lunch at the Bet Alef office.
 Attending this service is mandatory for all students in the B’nai Mitzvah program.

-On Monday evenings (following the school-year calendar,) from 4:30-6:00PM at the Bet Alef office, Jacob will offer a comprehensive learning program for children grades 3-5.
+On Monday evenings (following the school-year calendar,) from 4:30-6:00PM at the Bet Alef office, Rachel will offer a comprehensive learning program for children grades 3-5.
 Participation in this program is mandatory for children planning to have a Bar/Bat Mitzvah at Bet Alef.

 The first half of each session will be dedicated to learning Hebrew (Beginners & then Level 1).
 The second half will focus on Jewish spiritual practices and values (Mitzvot).
 Students will progress to higher Hebrew levels over the 3 years of the program and before continuing with Rabbi Oliver in the B’nai Mitzvah course, grades 6-7.